rantrek/Face-Eye-Detection/README.md

 ## Objective

 The purpose of this project:
 1) Develop computer vision algorithms that can detect eyes, eye blinks and drowsiness.
+(Completed)
 2) Implement the CV algorithms in a raspberry pi microprocessor with camera (Edge device) and capture the results on a video.
+(Completed)
 3) Create a desktop GUI to display the results (# of eye blinks, drowsiness detected message etc.) (to do)

 ## Hardware